 We have a full range of contraception services.
-This includes on site insertion and removal of Implanon, Mirena and copper IUDs .
+This includes on site insertion and removal of long acting contraceptive implants and copper IUDs .
 These are otherwise known as LARCs (Long Acting Reversible Contraception).
 They highly effective and last for 3-5 years.

 Our doctors are experienced in giving family planning advice, discussing fertility, pregnancy planning, and family counselling.